space-wizards/docs/src/en/proposals/theshued-librarian-workflow.md

 Each book with secret information is made up of N keywords.
 Keywords are replaced with gibberish, and when you look at the book, you can only see this gibberish text.
 The book can consist of keywords from different categories.
 For example: the pie thrower is studied for 1 Military and 7 Social keywords.

-The librarian's task is to find which gibberish words which keywords mean. to find the real key to decrypt Vigener chiphered text
+The librarian's task is to find which gibberish words which keywords mean.
 The following 2 ways can help him in this:
 1) Special reference books-dictionaries.
 These are special books that explain the meaning of a series of 3-6 random keywords.
 These books are grouped by discipline, for example, "History of Biology, Volume 1".
 2) Communication with the players.
 All players at the beginning of the round receive "knowledge" about some keywords.
 It depends on the discipline: For example, an engineer will know 10 words from the discipline "Technic" at the beginning of the round, and a scientist 5 words from "Technic" and 5 words from "Mysticism".
 These players, having encountered gibberish in the text in conversation or when reading, will automatically understand what this word means.